mloecher/rrsg_challenge/README.md

 python setup.py build_ext --inplace
 ```

 in the root directory.
 This will build the gridding function in the current directory (it will not install anything else outside of this folder).
+A Windows+Python 3.7 binary is already compiled, other compilations on Windows may need the Visual Studio build tools from the middle of [THIS](https://visualstudio.microsoft.com/downloads/) page.
+Mac and Linux should work just fine.

 ## Usage